Anne Ball – Project Director, Grants to Green; Program Coordinator, Healthy Maine Streets – 207.512-4906

 Maggie joined the Foundation in May 2011 as the program director for the Maine Employers’ Initiative.
 A native Mainer, Maggie received her Bachelor’s Degree from Colby College.
 She has thirteen years of nonprofit public policy experience, working on efforts to expand statewide historic tax credit, uniform building and energy codes, and establishing the first capital investment program for downtown revitalization - now the Communities for Maine’s Future program.
-She is a member of the Leadership Maine Tau class, a 2009 recipient of the ‘Downtown Visionary Award’ and lives in Bath with her husband.
+She is a graduate of the Leadership Maine Tau class and 2009 recipient of the ‘Downtown Visionary Award’.

 Dianne rejoined the Foundation in 1998.
 Dianne supports the Leadership Maine recruitment and alumni program, Maine Employers' Initiative, the Alfond Scholarship Foundation,and is the office database specialist.
 Dianne previously worked for MDF for a total of ten years as bookkeeper and an administrative assistant.
 She has an Associates Degree from the University of Maine at Augusta.

-Ryan joined MDF in 2010 and is program director for the Maine Economic Growth Council.
+Ryan joined MDF in 2010 and is program director for the Maine Economic Growth Council and co-director for the Policy Leaders Academy.
 Ryan also works on various research projects and MDF programs.
 Prior to joining MDF, Ryan worked in the Washington, D.C. office of Senator Olympia Snowe, and in human resources in the private sector.
 Ryan received his Bachelors Degree in Political Science from the University of Maine, and his Masters Degree in Community Planning and Development from the Muskie School of Public Policy at the University of Southern Maine, where he interned for a number of organizations throughout the state.

-Amanda joined the Foundation in 2003.
-Amanda supports the Maine Downtown Center, Leadership Maine, and Policy Leaders Academy and oversees the website and social media.
+Amanda re-joined the Foundation in 2003.
+Amanda supports the Maine Downtown Center, Leadership Maine, Policy Leaders Academy, Realize Maine Network, and oversees the website and social media.
 Amanda also designs promotional materials and manages the office's technology.
 Amanda previously worked for the Foundation for a total of three years as an administrative assistant and served in the Maine Army National Guard and the Army.